Primitive geodesic lengths and (almost) arithmetic progressions: Almost arithmetic progressions are generic

-Hence we have found the desired $k$--term $\epsilon$--almost arithmetic progression, completing the proof of the proposition. \end{proof}

-\begin{rem} It is perhaps worth pointing out that there exist examples of Anosov flows that are distinct from the geodesic flow on the unit tangent bundle of a negatively curved manifold.
+\begin{rem} There exist examples of Anosov flows that are distinct from the geodesic flow on the unit tangent bundle of a negatively curved manifold.
 For example, Eberlein \cite{E} has constructed an example of a closed non-positively curved Riemannian manifolds whose geodesic flow is Anosov, and which contain ``large'' open sets where the sectional curvature is identically zero.
-There are also examples of Anosov flows that do {\it not} come from geodesic flows, e.g. the suspension of an Anosov diffeomorphism on an odd dimensional manifold provides such an example. \end{rem}
+There are also examples of Anosov flows that do {\it not} come from geodesic flows, e.g. the suspension of an Anosov diffeomorphism on an odd dimensional manifold. \end{rem}